+Also, we derive a computational condition under which samplable additive errors can be corrected.
+Intuitively, the condition is that a variant of the sampling algorithm of $Z$ is efficiently ``invertible''.
+See Section~\ref{sec:compcond} for the details.
+The result implies that the existence of one-way functions is necessary for proving the impossibility results for correcting samplable errors.

+We summarize our main results in Table~\ref{tb:result}, where $R$ denotes the rate of coding schemes, and $m$ the entropy of $Z$.

-\paragraph{Necessity of one-way functions.}
+\ignore{ \paragraph{Necessity of one-way functions.}

-Finally, we show that it is difficult to prove \emph{unconditional} impossibility results for coding schemes of rate $R \leq 1 - H(Z)/n$.
-Specifically, we show that if one-way functions do not exist, then any samplable flat distribution $Z$ is correctable by an efficient coding scheme of rate $1-H(Z)/n-O(\log n /n)$.
-Thus, it is necessary to assume the existence of one-way functions or oracle access to derive impossibility results for rate $R \leq 1 - H(Z)/n$.
+Finally, we show that it is difficult to prove \emph{unconditional} impossibility results for coding schemes of rate $R \leq 1 - m/n$, where $m$ is the entropy of $Z$.
+Specifically, we show that if one-way functions do not exist, then any samplable flat distribution is correctable by an efficient coding scheme of rate $1-m/n-o(1)$.
+Thus, it is necessary to assume the existence of one-way functions or oracle access to derive impossibility results for rate $R \leq 1 - m/n$.

-The results are summarized in Table~\ref{tb:result}, where $R$ denotes the rate of coding schemes.
+The results are summarized in Table~\ref{tb:result}, where $R$ denotes the rate of coding schemes. }